shaloo/docs.arcana/includes/text-snippets/db_settings.md

 === "Social Auth"

     Use the social authentication settings to manage the user onboarding experience.
 Only the social providers that are configured for an application will be made available in the {{config.extra.arcana.sdk_name}} as user onboarding options.
 Developers can enable multiple providers for an app and allow users to choose anyone to onboard the app.
-For details on how to configure authentication providers, see [configuring social providers]({{page.meta.arcana.root_rel_path}}/howto/config_auth/index.md).
+For details on how to configure authentication providers, see [[index-configure-auth|configuring social providers]].

     ??? example "Enable Google, Discord for Onboarding Users"